Scrublands (TV series)

-Scrublands is an Australian drama series for Stan, released on 16 November 2023, produced by Easy Tiger and based on the novel written by Chris Hammer.
-The series follows journalist Martin Scarsden, who is following what he believed to be a simple story on the town on the anniversary of a town tragedy.
+Scrublands is an Australian drama series that is based on the novel written by Chris Hammer.
+Produced by Easy Tiger Productions, the first season premiered on 16 November 2023 on Stan.
+The series follows journalist Martin Scarsden, who is following what he believes to be a simple story on the town on the anniversary of a town tragedy.
 With nothing as it seems, Martin digs deep to reveal the truth behind what happened.
-A second season of Scrublands was announced in March 2024.
-Stan announced the second series would air on 17 April 2025.
+A second season of Scrublands premiered on 17 April 2025.

 Plot

 A small isolated town is rocked by tragedy after a local priest shoots dead five parishioners.
 As the community continues to grieve, journalist Martin Scarsden finds himself in town, in what he thinks will be a simple story about the tragedy.
 However, what unfolds after finding out the truth will push Martin to his limits.

 In season two, Martin returns to his childhood town of Silver.
 When he returns home with his new partner Mandy, he finds his best friend dead and his partner Mandy as the main suspect, he pushes to find out the truth of what really happened, the past is dredged up in a town that has tried to keep the past in the past.